ArnoldDP/OStim-Community-Modlist/README.md

   Scroll down until you see the big white "OCM" banner, in the bottom right it will have a download icon.
 Once it's done downloading, that icon will turn into a play arrow, click it!

   You should see a new screen with things buttons for the discord, readme, website, and manifest in the bottom left.
 Don't worry about that stuff for now.
 On the right side, youll see "Modlist Installation Location" and "Resource Download Location".
   Click the three dots besides "Modlist Installation Location".
-Again, it's important that you create a new folder for your Wabbajack modlists, personally I'd recommend something like C:\OCM.
+Again, it's important that you create a new folder for your Wabbajack modlists, personally I'd recommend something like ```C:\OCM```.
 WJ should automatically set the download location for you but if you want something different for whatever reason, feel free to chang it.

   Now just walk away, go make some food and take a shower or something while you wait for Wabbajack to do its job, it will probably take a while.